Custom Theme? Step one: Consider Customizing an Existing Theme!

 - Information about what updates have been made and why

 Please allow for up to 3 business days for updates.
+If there is nothing major we can do it quickly.
 We prefer a batch of updates at once instead of a bunch of small updates.